 Figure 10.10.3.3.4-1: Leaving an ad hoc group emergency alert

 1. MC service server acquires the latest information of the MC service user at the MC service client and checks whether the criteria for the ad hoc group emergency alert are still met.
+The MC service server deaffiliates the MC service client 1 from the ad hoc group associated to the emergency alert.

 2. The MC service server sends an ad hoc group emergency alert cancel request to MC service client.
 The MC service client is removed from the ad hoc group.